RascalSoftware/RAT-Docs/source/index.rst

 * :ref:`Plotting routines<simplePlotting>` for easy visualisation of data and fits
 * and more!

-..
-As well as this documentation, there are extensive examples in the RAT/examples folder TODO Add a link to the examples in the grid when the example pages are created.

 .. grid:: 1 1 3 3

     .. grid-item-card::